wasmerio/old-docs.wasmer.io/integrations/examples/memory.md

 {% tab title="C/C++" %}
 {% hint style="info" %}
-The final code for this example can be found on [GitHub](https://github.com/wasmerio/wasmer/blob/master/lib/c-api/examples/memory.c).
+The final **C** code for this example can be found on Github: [memory.c](https://github.com/wasmerio/wasmer/blob/master/lib/c-api/examples/memory.c).

 _Please take a look at the_ [_setup steps for C/C++_](../c/setup.md)_._
 {% endhint %}